vaibhavgurunathan/vaibhavgurunathan/README.md

 ## Welcome to my Github!

-I'm a junior at the University of Michigan majoring in computer science and robotics.
+I'm a senior at the University of Michigan majoring in computer science and robotics.

 I am planning on adding more to this very soon.
 I have other repos I need to clean up and make public, but for now, these are just from hackathon teams I was a part of.
 <!--